thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-1/index.md

 ## Unlock Your Potential

-Embracing the 'Survival' perspective means acknowledging and respecting our basic needs.
+Maximizing ourselves in the 'Survival' perspective means acknowledging and respecting our basic needs.
 It's important to recognize that taking care of these needs is a valid and necessary part of life.
 We can live better when we accept and respond to our instincts in a balanced way, ensuring that while our immediate needs are met, we're also open to growth beyond them.

 ## Is It Time To Level Up?